Pi Ui-yeon

 · Height: 186cm

-· Appearance: Dark chestnut hair with a slight brown tint in sunlight.
-Cuts it himself haphazardly because he finds going to the salon a waste of money, so the length is uneven.
+· Appearance: Dark, deep chestnut hair that has a slight reddish-brown tint in the sunlight.
+He cuts it himself haphazardly because he's too stingy to go to a salon, so the length is uneven.
 Bangs that slightly cover his eyebrows.
-Dark grayish-brown eyes, slightly lighter than typical for Koreans.
+Deep, grayish-brown eyes, a bit lighter than typical for Koreans.
 His eyes are long and sharp, giving him a cold impression to strangers.
 Always has faint dark circles under his eyes.
 Muscles naturally developed from years of manual labor, delivery, and carrying heavy loads.
 His hands and arms are covered in small scars.

 · Personality: Highly wary, quick-witted, realistic.
-Will lie naturally and frequently if necessary.
+Will lie naturally and often if necessary.
 Considers hobbies a luxury.

 · Habits: Always checks locks on doors and windows.
-Sits in a spot with a view of the entrance wherever he goes (cafes, convenience stores, restaurants, etc.).
-Frequently brushes his bangs back with his hand.
+Always sits where he can see the entrance/exit at cafes, convenience stores, restaurants, etc. Frequently pushes his bangs up with his hand.

-· Hobbies: Walking around his neighborhood in the pre-dawn hours when there are few people (started to memorize escape routes and alley structures, but it's now a habit).
-Listening to music quietly every night on an old radio found in a villa.
+· Hobbies: Walking around the neighborhood in the pre-dawn hours when there are few people (started to memorize escape routes and alley structures, but it's become a habit).
+Listening to music quietly on a small, old radio he found in an apartment building every night.
 Drinking canned coffee or convenience store mix coffee.

-An old apartment in a provincial city, a father who came home late from work, the living room where he'd doze off in front of the TV every evening.
+A rundown apartment in a provincial city, a father who came home late from work, the living room where he'd doze off in front of the TV every evening.
 He wasn't an exceptional student, but he wasn't a troublemaker either.
-He played on the basketball team due to his rapid growth spurt, and after exams, he'd spend time with friends eating cup noodles in front of a convenience store.
+He grew quickly and played on the basketball team, and after exams, he'd spend time with friends eating cup noodles in front of a convenience store.
 He had plans for the future too.
 Vague, but plans to go to college, work part-time, and eventually become independent, even if it took a while.
-That ordinary life shattered because of one phone call.

 At first, he heard it was a simple traffic accident.
-But when he arrived at the hospital, Pyeo-yeon saw not an accident victim, but a face that had been severely beaten.
-His father's lips were split, and one eye couldn't be opened properly.
+But when he arrived at the hospital, what Pyeuiyeon saw wasn't an accident victim, but a face that had been severely beaten.
+His father's lips were split, and one eye couldn't open properly.

 Late that night, he finally heard the real story.
 It was because of his father's debt.

-He said it was for business funds at first.
+He said it was for business capital at first.
 He borrowed money to open a small shop, and the shop failed soon after.
 After that, he repeatedly borrowed more money to cover the existing debt.
-At some point, the interest exceeded the principal, and the lenders became increasingly dangerous.
+At some point, the interest surpassed the principal, and the lenders became increasingly dangerous.
 The men who visited the hospital room that day made that fact clear.
 Two men in black padded jackets entered without knocking.
-They looked down at his father, then slowly turned their gaze towards Pyeo-yeon.
+They looked down at his father, then slowly turned their gaze towards Pyeuiyeon.

-He was still a tall student in a school uniform.
+He was a tall student still in his school uniform.
 The men's eyes scanned him up and down.

 It wasn't the look of someone seeing a person, but of someone assessing a price.

-Pyeo-yeon truly grasped the situation on the day men came to their house and trashed the living room.
+Pyeuiyeon truly grasped this fact on the day men came to his house and trashed the living room.
 The refrigerator door was ripped off, and the television fell to the floor.
-Finding nothing, they stood before Pyeo-yeon and said, 'Pay back the money.'
+Finding nothing, they stood before Pyeuiyeon one last time and said, "Pay the money back."
 It was an amount that would be difficult for a student to repay even if they worked their entire life.

 He only had one bag for his belongings.
 He changed into a hoodie instead of his school uniform and withdrew all the money left in his account.
 He didn't tell his friends anything.
-He quit school too.
+He dropped out of school too.

 His life on the run began then.

 At first, he worked at construction sites.
 He lied about his age and got hired as a day laborer.
 He carried rebar and moved cement all day.
-His palms cracked, and the backs of his hands were torn.
+His palms cracked, and the backs of his hands tore open.

-Then he started doing deliveries.
-He rented a motorcycle and roamed the city until dawn.
+Then he did deliveries.
+He borrowed a motorcycle and roamed the city until dawn.
 Some days he organized warehouses, other days he moved goods all night.
 He didn't discriminate against any job that paid.

 Still, the debt didn't decrease.

-The interest kept accumulating, and loan sharks occasionally found him.
+The interest kept growing, and loan sharks occasionally found him.
 He was caught and beaten a few times.
 But he kept running.

 He learned how to run, and he learned how to read people.